 Application Server Cookie Configuration

-useHttpOnly="true" to the Context tag of the Tomcat context.xml file (tomcat-8-0-18/conf/context.xml in the dotCMS distribution).
+useHttpOnly property to true in the Context tag of the Tomcat context.xml file (tomcat-8-0-18/conf/context.xml in the dotCMS distribution).

 - It is strongly recommended that all changes to the Tomcat context.xml file be made through a ROOT folder configuration plugin.